matthewbeta/hybridconf-notes/Building kick ass software teams - Brian Corrigan.md

 - Requirements constantly changing
 - Everyone is highly creative
 - Empowered to deliver
-- Organization that support them
+- Organisation that support them

 ## Great People
 - !Ninjas or rockstars